buttonsrtoys/mvvm_plus/README.md

 # mvvm_get

-`mvvm_get` (not to be confused with Vue) is a state management package for Flutter that implements MVVM.
+`mvvm_get` is a state management package for Flutter that implements MVVM.

 `mvvm_get` is effectively syntactic sugar for a `StatefulWidget` with support to share business logic across widgets.
 It employs `ChangeNotifiers` and optionally stores models in gettable singletons, so will feel familiar to most Flutter developers.